-The department of counseling and human development services prepares counseling and student affairs professionals for a changing and increasingly complex world.
-Incorporating a combination of academic, clinical and practical experiences, and the expertise of its faculty, the department maintains its ranking by U.S. News & World Report as one of the nation’s top graduate programs.
-The department has a rich history of service for more than 50 years as a primary state, regional, and national training site for students who pursue careers in counseling and related educational fields.
-These individuals work in settings as diverse as K-12 schools, colleges/universities, hospitals, clinics, community agencies, prisons, and state/federal government agencies.
+Our graduate programs are among the best in the country thanks to our unique combination of academic, clinical and practical experiences, and the expertise of our faculty.
+We have a rich history of serving, for more than 50 years, as a primary state, regional, and national training site for students who pursue careers in counseling and student affairs.
+Our graduates go on to work in diverse settings, such as K-12 schools, colleges and universities, hospitals, clinics, community agencies, and state/federal government agencies.

 The Department of Counseling and Human Development Services has active and dynamic research teams that investigate issues including social justice, underserved populations, and access and inclusion.

 Our faculty are recognized nationally and internationally for their research and professional leadership.
 We are committed to collaborative, interdisciplinary research.